Slicing, extending and serializing with SChunks¶

 It is important to set the typesize

-correctly as these methods will work with items and not with bytes.
+correctly as the methods we are going to use will work with items (of size typesize

 Let’s begin by retrieving the data from the whole SChunk.
 We could use the decompress_chunk